Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Za tu celou dobu, co jsme stáli pod Bardějovem, jsem si při nákupu dobytka neušetřil víc než něco málo přes dvanáct set korun, a to jsme ještě většinou namísto peněz dávali poukázky se štemplem batalionu, zejména poslední dobou, když jsme věděli, že Rusové na východ od nás jsou v Radvani a na západ v Podolíně.

-Hatvan is mentioned as the railway line there was blocked by a train of wounded.
-This delayed the departure from Budapest with 4 hours.
-The battalion is promised bread there because the previous transport didn't get anything.
-The company must have travelled past Hatvan on the way to the front but there is not further mention of it.
+is mentioned as the railway line there was blocked by a train carrying wounded.
+This delayed the departure from Budapest by four hours.
+The battalion is promised bread there because the previous transport did not get any.
+The company must have travelled past Hatvan on the way to the front, but there is no further mention of it.
 Hatvan also appears in the header of [III.3].

 Background